rwmt/rimworldmultiplayer.github.io-content/content/post/23_10_18_multifaction.md

 Compatibility with other mods is largely untested and, for now, the mod checker includes no information on multifaction though this will change over time.

 Performance-wise, multifaction should be the same as co-op with multiple maps on previous versions.
-This means that, currently, having more than 2-3 faction bases on a planet is going to impact performance significantly long-term (but see What's planned).
+This means that, currently, having more than 2-3 faction bases on a planet is going to impact performance significantly long-term.

 Co-op gameplay with multifaction disabled should be unaffected by the update.
 Please make reports if you encounter any issues.